GUIDES & DISCOVERIES · QUEBEC CULTURE

 Designed by architect Moshe Safdie, the building itself is a work of art integrated into the historic fabric of the Lower Town.

-Canadian architect Moshe Safdie designed the Museum of Civilization building as a dialogue between contemporary architecture and the heritage of the Lower Town.
-The facade incorporates Maison Estèbe, an 18th-century residence, whose stone walls were preserved and incorporated into the new building.
-The result is an architecture that does not choose between past and present: it superimposes them.
+Canadian architect Moshe Safdie designed the Musée de la Civilisation building as a dialogue between contemporary architecture and the heritage of the Lower Town.
+The facade incorporates the Estèbe House, an 18th-century residence whose stone walls were preserved and incorporated into the new building.
+The result is an architecture that does not choose between past and present: it layers them.

-Inside, a central atrium bathed in natural light welcomes visitors and serves as an orientation to the various exhibition halls.
-The museography is decidedly modern: few dusty display cases, many immersive installations, theatrical stagings, and interactive devices that allow both children and adults to actively engage with the content.
+Inside, a central atrium bathed in natural light welcomes visitors and serves as orientation toward the different exhibition rooms.
+The museography is decidedly modern: few dusty display cases, many immersive installations, theatrical staging, and interactive devices that allow both children and adults to actively engage with the content.

 The MCQ has received numerous international awards for the quality of its exhibitions and architecture.
-It regularly ranks among the best museums in Canada and has hosted leading international exhibitions from major European museums.
+It regularly appears in rankings of the best museums in Canada and has hosted leading international exhibitions from major European museums.

 Collections